Jack Lincoln leaned against the wall behind the nurse station, thumbs hooking the waist of his scrubs.

 The creature bellowed and charged him.

-Fragments of wood tore away as the bullets dug into the door, but none struck the monster.
-It bellowed and charged Liz, raising the door high to smash it down on her.
+She fired again and again, emptying the magazine.
+Fragments of wood tore away as the bullets dug into the table, but no more struck the monster.
+It bellowed and charged Liz, raising the table high to smash it down on her.

 Jack aimed his crossbow and let loose, striking the creature directly in the center of its bare back.

-It howled, stopping its charge and dropping the door, desperately reaching for the middle of its back, but unable to grasp the bolt, sunken halfway into its muscle.
-The skin bubbled and blackened, and the monster twisted and spun, still trying to pull the bolt free.
+It bellowed, stopping its charge and dropping its shield, desperately reaching for the middle of its back, but unable to grasp the bolt.
+The skin around it bubbled and blackened, and the monster twisted and spun, still trying to pull the bolt free.

-Then it erupted in blue flames, crawling over its back, up its arms, then engulfing its face, chest and legs.
+Then the flesh erupted, blue flames crawling over its back, up its arms, then engulfing its face, chest and legs.
 It screamed and thrashed, crashing into walls, rolling on the floor, and slapping at its own skin.

 It howled and flailed, and finally collapsed onto the tiles, still burning.
-The room filled with a horrible smoke, and the smell of rotten, burning meat.
+The room filled foul smoke, and the horrible smell of burning meat.